 In particular, the use of educational games and apps has seen a significant rise in popularity as a result of at home learning.
 For students who find the average school day mundane, these new ways of learning and approaching education could mean a much-needed spark of motivation to engage with their studies.
 Students are now making their own study groups, sharing teaching resources, conducting independent research and replicating lessons for their peers in ways that may not have happened pre-Covid.

 With the huge variety of educational tools and advanced technologies available, remote learners and those being homeschooled can keep their studies on track whilst exploring alternative ways of learning.
 And perhaps most importantly, teachers are still able to monitor their students’ progress on homework assignments and award grades according to their work virtually despite the lack of in-person contact.

 Parents Are Getting More Involved in their Kids’ Education

 Having school-age kids at home has been one of the biggest struggles for professionals during Covid-19.
 They have been asked to take on a greater role in facilitating their kids’ learning.
 One survey has found that, despite the difficulty involved, many parents have enjoyed taking on this task.

-Many have also enlisted the help of tutors during the pandemic.
+Many have also enlisted the help of tutors during the pandemic to provide services like homework help, writing tips, and aid preparing for important standardized tests, like the SAT, ACT, and O Level English Tuition.
 Learning with an experienced homeschooling tutor or specific subject tutor is the best way to expand knowledge of a subject.
 Students are able to hone the development of communication, logic and reasoning skills.

 Many colleges have also begun offering their students tutoring for free.
 There has been a strong surge in the use of tutoring platforms like Tutor House as a result of moving classes online.
 Parents who are unable to cater to the needs of their child (and who can afford private tuition) have given their child the best educational boost possible as a result.